 Open Day for Primary 1 and Nursery

 This year we would love for you to attend our Open Days.
-Primary 1’s Open Day will be held on Friday 10th December from 1:30pm.
-Nursery will hold their’s on Monday 13th December from 12pm.
+Primary 1’s and Nursery’s Open Day will be held on Friday 16th December from 2pm until 4pm.
+Tours can be booked through the links below.

-If you would like to attend our Primary 1 in September and missed our Open Day, please contact the school on 028 25880368.
+If you would like to attend our Primary 1 in September and will miss our Open Day, please contact the school on 028 25880368.

-If you would like to attend our Nursey in September and missed our Open Day, please contact the school on 028 25880368.
+If you would like to attend our Nursey in September and will miss our Open Day, please contact the school on 028 25880368.